jjuanino/clame/doc/database_model.rst

         zcontent        BLOB                                    NULL
     );

-The ``digests`` table is a very special table that keeps a list of the whole regular files installed by clame.
+The ``digests`` is a special table that keeps a list of the whole regular files installed by clame.
 Each regular file is identified by a SHA256 hash, and it is what is saved in ``digest`` column.
 That list includes the scripts required to install or uninstall a specific patch (``postinstall``, ``postremove`` and so on), but in this case, the compressed script content is saved in ``zcontent`` column.
-Therefore, the ``zcontent`` is only filled when the file references to the script of a patch, not when references to a file specified in schema (that is the reason why ``zcontent`` column is not mandatory).
+Therefore, the ``zcontent`` is only filled when the file references to a patch script, not when references to a file specified in schema (that is the reason why ``zcontent`` column is not mandatory).